gogs/docs/en-US/intro/roadmap.md

 - Will finish new UI style for all pages.
 - Will have ability to fork/pull request repositories.
 - Will have issues/pulls dashboard for individual users and organizations.
-- Will be able to upload custom avatar.
-- May have notification system and dashboard for users.
-- May be able to change some of configuration opetions in web interface.
 - May have webhook delivery history.
 - May be able to search repository/user/issue.